Law Event Bingo Cards - Print Free or Customize

 - Online Players: Click on the Play button above, and then click on the 🎫 button.

-- Hybrid Play: Select any combination above.
-For instance, caller can be either Offline or Online.
-And players can be Offline or Online or a mix of both.
+- Combo Play: Pick any combination above.
+For instance, caller can be either Printed or Online.
+And players can be Printed or Online or a combo of both.

 Step-By-Step:

-- Start by downloading the Law Event PDF by clicking on the "Print" button above.
+- Start by saving the Law Event PDF by clicking on the "Print" button above.

 - Open the PDF and print a hard copy.